 - A letter or email.

 - An advertisement in the local newspaper.

-- Notice on CN's website - Get
+- Notice on CN Website Get Involved.

-Involved.
 Details of the applications on exhibition will be viewable in 'Application Tracking'.

 - A site notice for a proposed designated development.

-Stakeholders means anyone (person or group of people) who can be impacted by the results of a decision made by CN, and may include: the community generally, residents, ratepayers, businesses, community organisations, industry/professional associations, other government agencies and any other body interacting with CN.
+Stakeholders means anyone (person or group of people) who can be impacted by the results of a decision made by CN, and may include: the community generally, residents, ratepayers, businesses, community organisations, other government agencies and any other body interacting with CN.